c4dt/lightarti-rest/README.md

 # Notes on building the library for x86_64 devices

-To build this library for a x86_64 device, Android NDK version 25.2.9519653 must be installed at the default installation path (`$HOME/Android/Sdk/ndk`).
+To build this library for a x86_64 device, Android NDK version 25.2.9519653 must be installed and the installation location must be pointed to in the `ANDROID_NDK_HOME` environment variable.

 # License